 Jacket

-I recommend everyone pack a few travel items, and one of them is a down jacket.
-This is up to you and your travel plans in Hawaii, as a warm jacket may be unnecessary.
+One of the few travel items we recommend everyone pack is a down jacket.
+This is up to you and your travel plans in Hawaii, as a warm jacket may not be necessary.
 However, two of the most popular activities include visiting Manua Kea and Haleakalā.

 The two sacred volcanoes are a place to witness a dizzying number of stars and one of the most spectacular sunrises in the world.
-However, they’re also bitterly cold in the winter months and regularly fall below freezing temperatures due to the elevation.
+However, they’re also bitterly cold in winter and regularly fall below-freezing temperatures due to the elevation.
 If you have plans for either of the peaks, I’d suggest bringing some warm clothes.

 Loose Pants

-For men, Prana makes the amazing Vaha Pant.
-They are perfect for beach destinations and blend in well for a stylish beach look when paired with a linen shirt.
-They’re super lightweight and made from hemp, so they can last for multiple wears without a wash.
+For men, Prana makes the excellent Vaha Pant.
+They are perfect for beach destinations and blend well with a linen shirt for a stylish beach look.
+They’re lightweight and made from hemp, lasting for multiple wears without a wash.

 Sandals